micropython/micropython/docs/library/usocket.rst

    Receive data from the socket.
 The return value is a bytes object representing the data received.
 The maximum amount of data to be received at once is specified by bufsize.

-.. method:: socket.sendto(bytes, address)
+.. method:: socket.sendto(bytes, (address, port))

-   Send data to the socket.
+   Send data to the socket on 'port'.
 The socket should not be connected to a remote socket, since the destination socket is specified by `address`.

 .. method:: socket.recvfrom(bufsize)